 The search functions are not fully seamless.
-You need to navigate under the "Buy & Sell" menu, select "Trade an ETF or stock" option to access the search field.
-You can search by typing both a company's name or asset's ticker.
+Under the "Buy & Sell" menu, select the "Trade an ETF or stock" option to access the search field.
+You can search both by company name or asset ticker.
 The search results are not always relevant or have lower relevancy.

-You can use basic order types, the more sophisticated ones are missing:
+You can only use basic order types, there are no sophisticated ones: